Trial of Joseph Estrada

 The trial of Philippine president Joseph Estrada (People of the Philippines v.
 Joseph Estrada, et al., 26558 Sandiganbayan) took place between 2001 and 2007 at the Sandiganbayan.
 Estrada resigned from office in 2001 during a popular uprising in Metro Manila after an aborted impeachment trial in which he was charged with plunder and perjury.
 After his ouster, on April 4, 2001, Estrada and seven others were charged with plunder.

 On September 12, 2007, the Sandiganbayan ruled Estrada not guilty of perjury while ruling him as guilty of plunder and sentenced him to reclusión perpetua.
 Co-accused Atong Ang pleaded guilty to a lesser offense, and Jinggoy Estrada and Edward Serapio were acquitted.

 Background

 The Philippine Center for Investigative Journalism (PCIJ) ran and completed an investigation on the hidden wealth of President Joseph Estrada in 2000.
 PCIJ's report documented shell corporations, mistresses' homes and other assets worth $40 million, many acquired since the start of his term as President in 1998.
 The Estrada administration tried to pressure the media to not run the story.

-In October 2000, the House of Representatives held hearings on the "juetenggate" scandal, during which Ilocos Sur Governor Chavit Singson alleged Estrada's involvement in gambling payoffs, called Estrada "the lord of all jueteng lords", and alleged that Estrada took bribes from tobacco taxes.
+On October 11, 2000, House Minority Leader Feliciano Belmonte Jr. filed the Articles of Impeachment in the House of Representatives, and held hearings on the "juetenggate" scandal.
+Testifying before the House, Ilocos Sur Governor Chavit Singson alleged Estrada's involvement in gambling payoffs, called Estrada "the lord of all jueteng lords", and alleged that Estrada took bribes from tobacco taxes.
+On November 13, 2000, House Speaker Manny Villar announced that 115 House members had endorsed the Articles of Impeachment, thereby transmitting the impeachment complaint to the Senate on charges of accepting millions in bribes from jueteng operators, graft and corruption, betrayal of public trust, and culpable violation of the Constitution.